 “Not intentionally, I’m sure,” she quips.

 “Youth is no excuse.
-Besides, many are old enough to see that you are on the brink of a major breakdown.”
+Besides, many are smart and old enough to see that you are on the brink of a major breakdown.”

 The mother trembles.